metal-toolbox/gov-slack-addon/README.md

 ## Usage

-This addon handles the create/delete/update of Slack user groups in Enterprise Grid.
+This addon handles the create/delete/update of Slack user groups in Slack Enterprise Grid.

 `gov-slack-addon` subscribes to the Governor event stream where change events are published.
 The events published by Governor contain the group id that changed and the type of action.
 Events are published on NATS subjects dedicated to the resource type ie. `equinixmetal.governor.events.groups` for group events.
-When `gov-slack-addon` receives an event, it first checks that it's associted with a `slack` application in Governor, and then requests additional information from Governor about the included resource IDs and tries to match them to corresponding groups in Slack.
+When `gov-slack-addon` receives an event, it first checks that it's associated with a `slack` application in Governor, and then requests additional information from Governor about the included resource IDs and tries to match them to corresponding groups in Slack.

 Slack Enterprise Grid acts as a parent organization for multiple workspaces (also called teams in Slack).
 For this reason `gov-slack-addon` needs a Slack token with organization-level permissions, and it also needs to be explicitly allowed in any workspaces that should be managed by the addon.
 In Governor, for each Slack workspace where you want to manage groups you need to create an application with type `slack` and a name that exactly matches the name of the Slack workspace, then associate that app with any Governor groups which should exist in Slack.
 You can associate one group with multiple slack applications and it will be created in all of the corresponding workspaces (with a `[Governor]` prefix).